Candidate sourcing is a tough nut to crack in itself, and the pandemic made it even more challenging.

 Here’s a list of some features you should look out for in an ATS:

 The benefits of an ATS go beyond the direct recruitment needs of a staffing agency – it’s important for improving the productivity and quality of hires.
 In a remote, asynchronous environment, an ATS helps unites recruiting teams and accelerates recruitment processes.

 At Recruiterflow, we’re obsessed with speed and accuracy—recruiters can automate different stages of their candidate sourcing process.
-Using our chrome extension, recruiters can pull all the relevant information about a candidate directly in their dashboard, parse resumes, and schedule interviews.
+Using our Chrome extension, recruiters can pull all the relevant information about a candidate directly into their dashboard, parse resumes, and schedule interviews.

 A talent pool is a database of candidate profiles – applicants from previous job openings, directly sourced candidates, referrals, people with specific expertise, or any candidates you might have found from other sourcing channels.

 It is claimed that social media networks are the #1 source of quality hires, followed by internet job boards and employee recommendation sites when it comes to building strong talent pools.

 Instead of starting from scratch, you can use a talent pool – it’s a great starting point to kick start your sourcing efforts from an already well-structured database.
 Besides, if you’re using an ATS like Recruiterflow, you can quickly filter candidates that match your existing job opening’s requirements using an advanced boolean search.

 While talent pools require a fair amount of upfront work, they are one of the most valuable assets that your recruitment business can have.
 Overall, it reduces the time to fill (an important recruitment metric) and allows you to plan ahead in terms of selecting the best candidates.